pusher/pusher-http-php/README.md

 * Run `composer install`
 * Go to the `test` directory
-* Rename `config.example.php` and replace the values with valid Pusher credentials **or** create environment variables.
+* Rename `config.example.php` and replace the values with valid Channels credentials **or** create environment variables.
 * Some tests require a client to be connected to the app you defined in the config;
   you can do this by opening https://dashboard.pusher.com/apps/<YOUR_TEST_APP_ID>/getting_started in the browser
 * From the root directory of the project, execute `composer exec phpunit` to run all the tests.